 The campaign carries the tagline, “These images have not been modified.
 It’s time to change that.”

 None of the photos have been Photoshopped: this is really how and where people live.

 This series demonstrates that it’s time to take a real look at the unfair division of wealth everywhere.
 See the very real collision between two totally different worlds below.

 In Mexico, 51 percent of the rural population lives in poverty.
 That’s over half of the country.
 The Hunger Project is working to end hunger and poverty in Mexico by pioneering sustainable, grassroots, women-centered strategies.
-You can help the Hunger Project eliminate poverty in Mexico by clicking the action box to learn more and Become the News.
+You can help the Hunger Project eliminate poverty in Mexico by click the red button to learn more and Become the News.